OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-110-en.md

 Welcome to XiangShan biweekly column!
 Through this column, we will regularly share the latest development progress of XiangShan.
 This is the 110th issue of the biweekly report.

-Regarding the recent development progress of XiangShan, the frontend has fixed several branch-prediction and instruction-fetch issues and optimized uBTB training and IFU/ICache timing; the backend has refactored the V3 banked register file and `vtype` propagation; in terms of memory access and caching, the openLLC capacity has been expanded, L3 stash prefetching and the F-POP feedback controller have been integrated, and issues involving TLB flushes and cross-page unaligned stores have been fixed; XSAI has fixed matrix decoding, memory-access, and operand-wakeup issues and improved DiffTest and CI; in terms of infrastructure, FPGA DiffTest, NEMU/QEMU checkpointing, and GSIM build and simulation capabilities have been enhanced, while XS-GEM5 model calibration and performance exploration have continued.
+Regarding the recent development progress of XiangShan, the frontend has fixed several branch-prediction and instruction-fetch issues and optimized uBTB training and IFU/ICache timing; the backend has advanced V3 register-file refactoring; the memory and cache subsystem has fixed several issues while continuing V3 development; XSAI has fixed matrix decoding, memory-access, and operand-wakeup issues and improved DiffTest and CI; in terms of infrastructure, FPGA DiffTest, NEMU/QEMU checkpointing, and GSIM build and simulation capabilities have been enhanced, while XS-GEM5 model calibration and performance exploration have continued.

-Special thanks to community contributor [muke101](https://github.com/muke101), who first introduced the PHAST memory-dependence prediction algorithm to us through a GitHub issue and shared an [open-source gem5 implementation](https://gitlab.com/muke101/gem5-phast); XS-GEM5 builds on this work with further refactoring and optimization.
+Special thanks to community contributor [muke101](https://github.com/muke101) for providing an [open-source gem5 implementation of the PHAST memory-dependence prediction algorithm](https://gitlab.com/muke101/gem5-phast) through a GitHub issue.
+XS-GEM5 further refactored and optimized this implementation.

-We are also pleased to announce that the XiangShan team will host a workshop entitled *Agile Development and Verification for Chips* at MICRO 2026 in Greece on October 31.
-The call for submissions is now open; please visit the [submission website](https://workshop.xiangshan.cc) for details and to submit your work.
+We are also pleased to announce that the XiangShan team and Professor Trevor E. Carlson of the National University of Singapore will jointly host a workshop entitled *Agile Development and Verification for Chips* during MICRO 2026 in Greece.
+Scheduled for October 31, the workshop is now accepting submissions from the community.
+Please visit the [submission website](https://workshop.xiangshan.cc) for details and to submit your work.
 We look forward to meeting you in Greece for an engaging exchange of ideas!

 <!-- more -->